Deluze/deluze.github.io/docs/_posts/2025-11-17-injecting-custom-tnl-net-events.md

 there's a function named `NetClassRep::initialize` which is responsible for parsing this linked list, assigning unique ids to the instances, and ultimately storing them in a table so that TNL can handle the events the moment they come in over the network.
+This function is called whenever a `NetInterface` is constructed during run-time.

 _snippet (simplified):_
 {% highlight cpp %}